jenkinsci/leanix-microservice-intelligence-plugin/README.md

 * **Username**: The host and thus the part of a URL that specifies the region of the LeanIX service in which the workspace is located, to which the data extracted by the plugin is to be sent.
 * **Password**: A valid API token for the LeanIX workspace that matches the host.
 * **ID**: "LEANIX_CREDENTIALS" is suggested here, but any valid variable name can be selected.
 It just needs to be used accordingly in the pipeline.
-* **Desciption**: It is suggested to add a description here, so user can differentiate the credentials when using credentials binding plugin.
+* **Description**: It is suggested to add a description here, so user can differentiate the credentials when using credentials binding plugin.

 ![Example for credentials](images/credentials.png)